Past perfect passive

 Worn tyres had been replaced.

-Past perfect passive PDF exercise 2
+Past perfect passive PDF worksheet 2

 - Rewrite sentences from the active to passive voice: